Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control

 In our problem, same as the analysis of $U_i^{EUT}$ in the above, the individual who chooses behavior $a_i$ will get two potential actual payoffs: a payoff of $c_i$ with probability $1$, and a payoff of $c_n$ with probability $\bar{k}\beta_i i(t)$.
 So (\ref{U_PT}) becomes

-Note that if the value functions of EUT and PT are identical (i.e., $u^{E}(x)=u^{P}(x)$) and the rationality coefficient $\alpha$ is set to 1, then PT degenerates to EUT.
+Note that if the value functions of EUT and PT are identical (i.e., $u^{E}(x)=u^{P}(x)$) and the irrationality coefficient $\alpha$ is set to 1, then PT degenerates to EUT.

 \textbf{Strategy Update Rules:} In each time unit, $mN_0(t)$ individuals are randomly selected as the focal individuals to update their strategies and others would keep their strategies unchanged, where $m$ is the fraction of individuals who are chosen as the focal individuals, and $N_0(t)$ is the total number of susceptible users at time $t$ in the network.
 The focal individuals tend to imitate their neighbors' behavior with a high payoff.
-Following the work in \cite{2004Coevolutionary}, given a focal individual $v$ with strategy $a_i$ randomly chooses an individual $w$ using strategy $a_j$, the probability the individual $v$ changes its strategy to $a_j$ is
+Following the work in \cite{2004Coevolutionary}, given a focal individual $v$ with strategy $a_i$ and given $v$ randomly chooses a neighbor $w$ using strategy $a_j$, the probability the individual $v$ changes its strategy to $a_j$ is